nampython/Interview/README.md

 )
 ;
 ```
- - You can access this link to view the result: http://sqlfiddle.com/#!9/c75705

 ##### Finally, we need to join the Employee table with Department in order to retrieve the department information.